My buddy Stan has a habit of dropping things off when I am not around.

-I have never seen Stan so considerate, so reliable and so well-mannered.
+I have never seen Stan so reasonable, reliable and well-mannered.
 He helped with the cooking.
 He did the dishes.
 He made himself useful around the house.

-He started by doing all the little chores my wife has been nagging me to do for months.
+He started with all the little chores my wife has been nagging me to do for months.
 He hung pictures.
 He cleaned the garage.
 He fixed a big crack in the sidewalk.
 He got all of our major and minor appliances humming in perfect harmony.

 It was like night and day.

 It was not natural.

-Things got so extreme that Stan started watching The Bachelor with her on Monday nights while I watched Kung Fu movies in the basement.
+Things got so extreme that Stan started watching The Bachelor with her on Monday nights while I watched cowboy movies in the basement.